mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 ### Atomic Deploys

-This is a Jamstack approach to managing zero-downtime deploys.
+This is a <abbr title="JavaScript, APIs, Markup">Jamstack</abbr> approach to managing zero-downtime deploys.
 As the term suggests, deploys are arranged with deployable atoms — stateless, immutable, and self-contained artifacts.
 Self-contained means that every deployable atom contains everything required for the service runtime: code, assets, configurations, and even pipelines (e.g., for GitHub Actions).

 <figure>
   <img